Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Introduction

-Recently, we proposed a symbolic method for algorithmic reduction of chemical reaction networks with multiple timescales \cite{kruff2021algorithmic}.
+Recently, we proposed a symbolic method for algorithmic reduction of chemical reaction networks with multiple \cor{(more than two)} timescales \cite{kruff2021algorithmic}.
 This method combines {\em tropical geometry} ideas for identifying the time and concentration scales \cite{samal2015geometric,radulescu2020tropical}, dominance principles based on comparison of orders of magnitude \cite{gr08,radulescu2008robust,gorban2010asymptotology} and singular perturbation results \cite{fenichel1979geometric,cardin2017fenichel} to justify the reduction.
 For a given timescale, the method defines three subsystems: a {\em slaved equilibrated} subsystem, a {\em driving evolving} subsystem and a {\em quenched} subsystem.
 The variables of the slaved subsystem satisfy quasi-steady equations, defined as equilibria of the fast truncated ODEs in which all the remaining variables are considered fixed.
 The entire construction requires the hyperbolicity of the quasi-steady state, which is needed in the classical geometrical singular perturbation theory of Fenichel \cite{fenichel1979geometric}.
 Although general in its implementation, this reduction method fails in a number of cases.
 A major cause of failure is the degeneracy of the quasi-steady state, when the fast dynamics has a continuous variety of steady states.
-Typically, this happens when the fast truncated ODEs have first integrals, i.e.~quantities that are conserved on any trajectory and that have to be fixed at arbitrary values depending on the initial conditions.
+Typically, this happens when the fast truncated ODEs have first integrals, i.e.~quantities that are conserved on any trajectory, \cor{whose values depend} on the initial conditions.
 The quasi-steady states are no longer hyperbolic, because the Jacobian matrix of the {\em fast} part of the dynamics is in this case singular.
 This type of singular perturbations, called {\em critical}, is known since the work of Vasil'eva and Butuzov in the 70's \cite{vasil1980singularly}, but its origins can be traced back to the early theory of enzymatic reactions, as quasi-equilibrium is an instance of critical singular perturbations.
 Vasil'eva and Butuzov \cite{vasil1980singularly} propose asymptotic expansions of the solutions of singularly perturbed systems in the critical case based on their method of {\em boundary series}, which are two timescale expansions.
 Their method works in the case when the problem has rigorously two timescales, but can not be applied in the case when there are more than two timescales.
-We show in this paper that critical singular perturbations may have more timescales than are apparent after rescaling parameters and variables.
-These extra timescales correspond to slow approximate conserved quantities.
+We show in this paper that critical singular perturbations may have more timescales than are apparent after rescaling parameters and variables. \cor{We also provide algorithmic methods to compute these extra timescales that correspond to approximate conservation laws.}